home-assistant/developers.home-assistant/docs/config_entries_options_flow_handler.md

 ## Signal updates

 If the integration should act on updated options, you can register an update listener to the config entry that will be called when the entry is updated.
-A listener is registered by adding the following to you `async_setup_entry` function in your integrations `__init__.py`.
+A listener is registered by adding the following to the `async_setup_entry` function in your integration's `__init__.py`.

 ```python
 entry.async_on_unload(entry.add_update_listener(update_listener))